Tseshaht brings a new rendition to an old community space

 Aside from the historical importance, Tseshaht Elected Councillor Deb Foxcroft says the new Somass Hall will fill a major gap in the community.
 The original Somass Hall had been torn down in 2019 due to the building being deemed unsafe.
 In the time since the original building closed, gatherings weren’t as frequent or needed due to pandemic-related complications, but, in 2022 the need for a community space is back.

 “There were so many feasts happening there, and naming ceremonies and weddings,” said Foxcroft.
-“My parents got married there, even funerals, significant historical meetings - not only with Tseshaht, but with the Nuu-Chah-Nulth Tribal Council.
+“My parents got married there, even funerals, significant historical meetings - not only with Tseshaht, but with the Nuu-chah-nulth Tribal Council.
 I know the treaty negotiation actually started in that building with the 14 nations.
-It really was a hub for not only our (Tseshaht) community, but for Nuu-Chah-Nulth.”
+It really was a hub for not only our (Tseshaht) community, but for Nuu-chah-nulth.”

 When the original Somass Hall closed, a sizable ceremony was held to say goodbye to the building where so many formative memories came to be.
 Tseshaht First Nation councillors made sure to hold onto a few important items at that ceremony, so that one day they could bring them to the new building.